tvegawaichman/readthedocs_tutorial/docs/source/Quickstart/quick_start.rst

                     mode: [<CAWPE mode>]

-For more details about each the config files of each mode, see: See: [Changing Default Parameters](##changing-default-parameters) TODO
+For more details about the config files of each mode, see: See: ref:`Config/index` To further customized your config file see: ref:`changing_default`

 4. Prepare HPC submission script (OPTIONAL)
 ----------------